You can listen here to the original song “Invocation”, which is the opening of Scene 1 of Iliad The Musical.

 You can also follow along with the libretto for lyrics and context.

 The show begins with the invocation of the muse.

 The curtains open, revealing the Achaeans in council.
 Calchas holds the staff that commands the council’s attention.
-Hitting the staff on the ground on the first of every six beats, Calchas invokes the godess of memory.
+Hitting the staff on the ground on the first of every six beats, Calchas invokes the godess.

 In Ancient Greece, a staff was pounded on the ground to mark the start of each verse (that’s why, even today, we draw a “staff” between measures).

 According to legend, Homer sang the Iliad in a cobbler’s shop to people getting their shoes fixed.
 He played a seven-string lyre in the enharmonic genus tuned to the dorian scale.